nodejs/nodejs.dev/src/documentation/0034-javascript-promises/index.md

 ### `Promise.any()`

-`Promise.any()` settles when any of the promises you pass to it settles or all of the promises gets rejected.
-It returns a single promise that resolves with the value from that promise resolved. if all promises are rejected, then the returned promise is rejected with an `AggregateError`.
+`Promise.any()` settles when any of the promises you pass to it fulfill or all of the promises get rejected.
+It returns a single promise that resolves with the value from the first promise that is fulfilled.
+If all promises are rejected, then the returned promise is rejected with an `AggregateError`.

 Example: